AlexandraBaier/alexandrabaier.github.io/about.md

 This website hosts my blog, where I talk about my current hobby projects and interests.

-Feel free to contact me via Email, LinkedIn or GitHub issues.
+Feel free to contact me via Email or GitHub issues.